-- Where the site assessment has determined that PPE is necessary, wearing PPE is mandatory. - Considerations will be explored for those with existing health, physical/psychological limitations, and/or religious restrictions that prevent them from safely wearing PPE (i.e. alternate work arrangements). - If other PPE is required for a position as per an existing ministry directive, then that directive's requirements continues to apply. - Gloves are available at the request of employees as a matter of personal choice.
-Users must understand the limitations of gloves.
-Wearing gloves does not replace the need for proper hand hygiene and improper use gloves may introduce additional risk to the wearer.
+- Where the site assessment has determined that PPE is necessary, wearing PPE is mandatory. - Considerations will be explored for those with existing health, physical/psychological limitations, and/or religious restrictions that prevent them from safely wearing PPE (i.e. alternate work arrangements). - If other PPE is required for a position as per an existing ministry or organizational directive, then that directive's requirements continue to apply. - Gloves will be made available, however where risk assessments do not specifically recommend gloves as required PPE, they will be made available at the request of staff as a matter of personal choice.
+Users must understand the limitations of gloves and that improper usage may introduce additional risk into the wearer.
+Wearing of gloves does not replace the need for proper hand hygiene.